 Muck excavation

-This type of excavation focuses primarily on the removal of excessively wet material that isn’t particularly useful and is unsuitable for stockpiling in any meaningful way.
+This type of excavation focuses primarily on the removal of excessively wet material.
+This material isn’t particularly useful and is unsuitable for stockpiling in any meaningful way.

-In archeological terms, excavation focuses specifically on the exposure, processing and recording of remains.
-In comparison to construction excavation, working on an archeological dig site requires a much finer touch as many of the artefacts being excavated are extremely fragile.
+In archaeological terms, excavation focuses on the exposure, processing, and recording of remains.
+In comparison to construction excavation, working on an archaeological dig site requires a much finer touch.
+This is because many of the artefacts being excavated are extremely fragile.

-There are two types of archeological excavation known as ‘research’ and ‘development lead’ excavation.
+There are two types of archaeological excavation known as ‘research’ and ‘development-led’ excavation.
 Research excavations have the time and resources to carry out a full dig at a pace that suits them.
-This type of excavation is usually reserved for academics and historical societies with enough money and labour volunteers to help.
+This type of excavation is usually reserved for academics and historical societies.
+These groups tend to have enough money and labour volunteers to help.

-Development-led excavation on the other hand, is undertaken by professional archaeologists in the field, usually working to excavate a site before construction takes place.
-Usually financed by the developers themselves, there is usually more of a time constraint on the project and the team involved is likely more skilled in excavation.
+Development-led excavation, on the other hand, is undertaken by professional archaeologists.
+The goal is often to excavate a site before construction takes place.
+Usually financed by the developers themselves, there is usually more of a time constraint on the project.
+As a result, the team involved is likely more skilled in excavation.

-Whichever method of excavation is used, the process is an essential component when it comes to unearthing historically important remains and in turn, learning more about the story of the British Isles.
+Whichever method of excavation is used, the process is an essential component.
+This is especially true when it comes to unearthing historically important remains.
+In turn, we learn more about the story of the British Isles.

 Environmental restoration

-Excavation can also be an exceedingly useful tool in restoring environments and curtailing excess damage to ecosystems.
-Falling into the category known as ‘environmental remediation’, excavation for ecological purposes can be done for a variety of reasons, from dredging contaminated soil or sand to be taken to a landfill to aerating excavated material that may contain volatile organic compounds.
+Excavation can also be useful for restoring environments and curtailing damage to ecosystems.
+It falls into the category known as ‘environmental remediation’.
+Excavation for ecological purposes can be done for a variety of reasons.
+For example, contaminated soil may need to be dredged and hauled to a landfill.
+In contrast, material containing volatile organic compounds might simply need aeration.

-Not only does this form of environmental restoration help the local flora and fauna, it can stop further pollution and contaminants diluting water sources that communities rely upon.
+This form of environmental restoration helps the local flora and fauna.
+At the same time, it can stop further pollution and contaminants from diluting water sources that communities rely upon.

 When you’re dealing with a process that digs up excess earth, you’re bound to run into issues with waste management.
 Here in the UK, waste in all its forms is tightly regulated, including construction and demolition waste.
-Thanks to new changes to the landfill tax back in 2018, excavation sites could be deemed as illegal waste dumps, leading to hefty fines and time-consuming litigation.
+Thanks to new changes to the landfill tax back in 2018, excavation sites could be deemed as illegal waste dumps.
+This can lead to hefty fines and time-consuming litigation.

-With excess soil, clay rock and other materials being dug up, it’s important for excavation teams to ensure that they remain on the right side of the law.
+With excess soil, clay, rock, and other materials being dug up, it’s important for excavation teams to ensure that they remain on the right side of the law.
 Luckily, a lot of the excess waste created from excavation projects can be recycled as aggregates.
-In repurposing the sand rock and clay into construction materials, not only are excavation teams remaining legally compliant, they are putting the materials to the best possible use.
+By repurposing sand, rock, and clay into construction materials, excavation teams remain compliant.
+Meanwhile, they are also putting the materials to the best possible use.

-For example, recycled aggregates are what are known as ‘green’ construction material, meaning they are a sustainable and eco-friendly option for building projects.
-With an increasing pressure on landfills and further destruction of the environment, it is now more important than ever to ensure that we reuse and repurpose everything we can.
+For example, recycled aggregates are what are known as ‘green’ construction material.
+This means they are a sustainable and eco-friendly option for building projects.
+Landfills face increasing pressure as the environment becomes more damaged.
+As a result, it is now more important than ever to ensure that we reuse and repurpose everything we can.

 It’s also a much more cost-effective option when compared to standard aggregate material.
-For starters, utilising locally recycled aggregates means less travel costs are incurred.
-Also, putting excess materials to good use is cheaper than paying landfill tax so it really is the best choice.
+For starters, using locally recycled aggregates means less travel costs are incurred.
+Also, putting excess materials to good use is cheaper than paying landfill tax, so it really is the best choice.

-In need of a quality waste management team for your excavated material?
-Brewsters construction waste removal services can help
+Are you in need of a quality waste management team for your excavated material?
+Brewsters’ construction waste removal services can help.

 Excavation waste can grow into a real problem if left to its own devices.
 With this in mind, it’s always a good idea to have a team of waste management specialists on hand to help.
-Here at Brewsters, we pride ourselves on offering our customers a comprehensive service, ensuring that they are able to easily keep on top of their waste management requirements.
+Here at Brewsters, we pride ourselves on offering our customers a comprehensive service.
+This ensures that they are able to keep on top of their waste management requirements easily.

-With 60 years of experience in the industry, our team is able to cover a range of waste management streams, from supplying a range of skips sizes for trade and domestic waste to effectively dealing with food and confidential waste, meaning you can rest assured you’re working with the professionals.
+With 60 years of experience in the industry, our team is able to cover a range of waste management streams.
+We cover everything from supplying a range of skip sizes for trade and domestic waste to dealing with food and confidential waste.
+This means you can rest assured you’re working with the professionals.

-Environmental issues are also a significant concern to our business, which is why we ensure all of our waste management services adhere to the strict UK regulations put in place to minimise our impact.
+Environmental issues are also a significant concern for our business.
+This is why we ensure all of our waste management services adhere to the strict UK regulations put in place to minimise our impact.

-If you would like to learn more about how London’s premier waste disposal company can help you, visit our website or get in touch with a member of our friendly team today on 020 7474 3535.
+If you would like to learn more about how London’s premier waste disposal company can help you, get in touch with a member of our friendly team today.
+Give us a call at 020 7474 3535.